 When you have a broken tooth, the most important thing you can do is seek immediate treatment.
-Plano, TX dentist Dr. Sowell can offer many treatment options for repair – if you see him as soon as possible.
+A broken tooth can actually cause many issues if left untreated.
+Plano, TX dentist Dr. Sowell offers many treatment options for repair – if you see him as soon as possible.
 The longer you wait to have the tooth repaired, the more you risk damaging the tooth further.

 "It's always a pleasure to visit with the staff.
 Very easy to discuss dental issues and making recommendations too for any additional treatments.."Anonymous

 "Outstanding dental care--I couldn't be more pleased"Susan W.

 "Dr Sowell and his staff are most outstanding.
 I tell everyone, when they complain about any number of things re their physicians and their dentists, that they should change to Dr. Sowell!
 Not only medical competence/excellence and technological advancement, but…Doris W.

 Broken Teeth What to Expect

 How we treat a broken tooth depends on the location of the tooth and severity of the damage.
 If a small piece has broken off, the repair can usually be completed with one dental office visit.
 A severely broken tooth may require longer treatment or a more costly procedure.
 Dr. Sowell will recommend the restorative dental procedure that will best restore your smile and help to support your oral health long term.

 Dr. Sowell’s solutions for a broken tooth include: